 The table provided are rough estimates and may not be entirely accurate.
 It is meant to give you, the homeowner with a moss problem, an idea of how much you’d be spending for a simple moss cleaning procedure.
 This doesn’t account for the building materials, slip-resistant shoes, and other tools needed to properly rid roof moss.

-Cost of Professional Clean with Roof Life
+Cost of Professional Roof Moss Removal

 Most people pay an average of $1,500 for roof cleaning and treating, with a general range of about $1,000 to $2,000.
 This also is subject to change.
 Like most roof cleanings, there is no one-price-fits-all.
 There are many variables to consider before a definitive price is reached.
 If you are looking to have certified professionals come and take a look at your roof, feel free to call us for a free inspection!
 With Roof Life as your roofing specialists, you would also become a part of our Lifetime Workmanship Warranty program!